katgoz/UW-SysBiol-Project1/report.md

 We compared the mean correlation over the final generations across replicates:

-- **tail effect:** mean = 0.0623 ± 0.0424
+- **tail effect:** mean = 0.2145 ± 0.1003
-- **no tail effect:** mean = 0.0036 ± 0.0335
+- **no tail effect:** mean = -0.0006 ± 0.0485

 A two-sample t-test shows a highly significant difference:

-- **t = 6.78**
+- **t = 12.05**
 - **p < 0.001**

 **Interpretation**

-The correlation in the tail condition is statistically highly significant, but its magnitude remains moderate.
-This means that tail length is reliably associated with individual quality, although the relationship is not particularly strong.
+The correlation in the tail condition is statistically highly significant and clearly positive, while in the no-tail condition it remains effectively zero.
+This indicates that tail length is reliably associated with individual quality when tail-dependent mate choice is present.

+At the same time, the magnitude of the correlation remains moderate.
+This means that tail length provides meaningful information about fitness, but does not perfectly predict it.

-Overall, tail-dependent mate choice produces a **real but relatively weak honest signal**: it is clearly present, but does not perfectly predict fitness.
+Overall, tail-dependent mate choice produces a **clear but imperfect honest signal**: it is consistently present and biologically informative, but still subject to variability and noise.

 ### Parameter sensitivity analysis (additional experiment)